-Solicit new opt-ins for your email marketing with a free downloadable content on your chamber blog.
-Here’s some ideas you might already get requests for:
+Solicit new opt-ins for your email marketing with a free downloadable content on your chamber blog or website.

 - Shopping Map